FAQs

 Do you prescribe medication or coordinate with other providers?

-I do not prescribe medications.
+I do not prescribe medication.
 I am happy to collaborate with your primary care provider, psychiatrist, or other members of your care team, with your written permission, so that your support is as coordinated and consistent as possible.

 What if I am in crisis or need immediate help?

-How do you teach mindfulness and self compassion in your work?
+How do you teach mindfulness and self-compassion in your work?

-Mindfulness and self compassion are woven throughout, not added on top.
-We use practices like breath awareness, grounding through the senses, and compassion to help you relate differently to stress, shame, and self criticism.
-I draw from Mindful Self Compassion, DBT, and other evidence based approaches and we always go at your pace.
-You do not have to sit on a cushion or close your eyes for this to be real practice.
-It is practical skills used in real time.
+Mindfulness and self-compassion are woven throughout the work rather than added on top.
+We use practices like breath awareness, grounding through the senses, and compassion-based skills to help you relate differently to stress, shame, and self-criticism.
+I draw from Mindful Self-Compassion, DBT, and other evidence-based approaches, and we always go at your pace.